Eco-Fable/gridsome-starter-blog/content/posts/mud-and-kindness.md

 As a seasonal research assistant, I was in Madison, Connecticut looking for Beech Leaf Disease along the Double Loop Trail on Warpas Road back in early June.
 There was no formal parking lot, just a bare strip of dirt and mud along the edge of the road at the trailhead.
 There was one car parked there already when I arrived, around 2:00 in the afternoon.

-I glanced out my window to survey the muddy patch carved with tire tracks, beyond which was a drier patch that I planned to park my car.
+I glanced out my window to survey the mud carved with tire tracks, beyond which was a drier patch that I planned to park my car.
 It’s not that deep, I thought.
 I then backed up, pulled off the road, drove my car into the mud, and that is where it stayed.
 I pressed down on the gas, meeting more resistance than I expected.
 I could hear my tires spinning.
 I tried again, but my car remained stuck.
 I then turned off the engine and slid out of the car.
 My two front tires had sunk deep into the mud.

 I grabbed my phone from the car and dialed my boss’s number.
 No answer.
 I then tried his cell.
 Still no answer.
 I left a voicemail for each number.
 I then leaned up against the driver’s side door, picking at a hangnail as I toyed with my phone in my other hand and waited for my boss to call me back.